JDBC transaction management in Spring

 OK, now I’m going to detail the classes in our example.

-First, we have to mention the AccountDAO interface and its implementation: the AccountDAOImpl.
+First, we must mention the AccountDAO interface and its implementation: the AccountDAOImpl.

-These classes will help us manipulate directly with the database.
+These classes will help us manipulate the database directly.

 The contents of these classes are as follows: